brandonhall96/F1-Jeopardy/README.md

 # F1 Jeopardy

-Explanation of the game that was built and the deployed link will go here.
+My game is called **F1 Trivia**, which is based off the popular motorsport F1.
+It will demonstrate a combination of HTML, CSS and Javascript.

+The game is fairly easy to play and will depend of the users knowledge of the sport.
+The game will consist of 8 questions and a score of at least 50% will be needed to win.

 # HOW TO PLAY

-1. Choose your answer
+1. Choose your best answer to the question given
-2. Submit Answer
-3. Next Question
+2. Click "Submit Answer" and you will get an instant result
+3. Click "Next question" to move on to the next question.

 ## Start Up Screen: